 The following article published in the UC Davis California Aggie (circa April 2013) confirms our worst fears with regards to the practice of spay/neuter and the veterinary community.
 The study discussed in this article is a “smoking gun” in that it provides incontrovertible evidence of the damage spay/neuter is inflicting upon our dogs.
 The research veterinarians acknowledge orthopedic damage, metabolic injury and the increased incidence of cancer due to spay/neuter.
 There is an admission that tubal ligation/vasectomy could prevent pet overpopulation without this damage to our dogs.
 The author of the article tells us the principal investigator Dr. Hart concludes we should sterilize our dogs at a later time in their lives.
-Another investigator suggests dog guardians should be apprised of the risks of spay/neuter before agreeing to the procedure.
+Another investigator suggests dog guardians should be apprised of the risks of spay/neuter before agreeing to the procedure, i.e., provided “informed consent”.
 Subsequent studies at UCD in 2014 61 and 2016 108 have shown consistent findings in Labrador Retrievers and German Shepherds.
 The problem as we see it, is that California law mandates all rescue dogs must be spayed or neutered before adoption.
 We think the veterinary community should be lobbying our legislators to change the law to specify sterilization rather than spay/neuter.
-Please see our “Hidden Costs of Spay/Neuter” page for a full explanation of the veterinary community’s resistance to a move to sterilization.
+Please see our “Hidden Costs of Spay/Neuter” and “Corporate Influence” pages for our best explanation as to why the veterinary community is resisting to a move to sterilization.
 If sterilization were the law, those of us willing to adopt a “rescued dog” would be able to get a healthy dog in the bargain.

 UC Davis Study Shows Negative Effects of Neutering